n1nj4sec/pupy/README.md

 #####interactive python shell
 ![screenshot8](https://github.com/n1nj4sec/pupy/raw/master/docs/screenshots/pyshell.png "screenshot8")

-##example: How to write a MsgBox module
+##Example: How to write a MsgBox module
 first of all write the function/class you want to import on the remote client
 in the example we create the file pupy/packages/windows/all/pupwinutils/msgbox.py
 ```python